mpragnarok/restaurant-list/README.md

 # Restaurant list

-This is a demo built up from [Alphacamp](https://tw.alphacamp.co/) semester 3 assignment.
+This is a restaurant list demo which built up from [Alphacamp](https://tw.alphacamp.co/) semester 3 assignment.

 ![demo-index](./public/img/demo-index.png)